About our Arizona Quail Hunts

 Packages Now Available with Lodging Included.
 We are now offering packages that include lodging at the beautiful Last Stand Guest Ranch in Sonoita.
 Visit the Ranch website for a tour of the amenities. www.thelaststandguestranch.com/ Contact us for rates to add a non hunting companion.

 What are your rates?
-Our rate is $400 per gun – per day with a two gun minimum.
-Rate including lodging at the Last Stand Guest Ranch is $525 per gun per day with a two gun and two day minimum.
-Weekdays only we will take a single hunter and the rate is $600 per day, with lodging $750 per day with a two day minimum.
+Our rate is $450 per gun – per day with a two gun minimum.
+Rate including lodging at the Last Stand Guest Ranch is $575 per gun per day with a two gun and two day minimum.
+Weekdays only we will take a single hunter and the rate is $750 per day, the rate with lodging at the Last Stand is $900 per day with a two day minimum.
 Includes lunch, snacks, drinking water and soda pop.
 A deposit for the first day of hunting must accompany your booking with the balance due at the time the hunt begins.
+Deposits are non-refundable.

 What kind of shot should I use?
 What about chokes?
 This all depends on what gauge you are using and how quick you get your first shot off.
 If you are a 12 gauge shooter, we suggest using a 1 1/8 oz load that has about 1200 fps velocity.
 For Gambel’s and Scalies use a IC/MOD set up in your double barrel gun, or pick one or the other for your single barrel gun based on how fast you get your first shot off.
 You can use 7 1/2 for all three species.
 20 gauge shooters should use 1 oz.
 HIGH Brass loads (2 3/4 dram equivalent) with 7 1/2 size shot for Gambel’s and Scalies.
 Mearns are normally shot much closer, so we recommend using a 7/8 oz. load of 7 1/2 or 8 shot.
 Chokes for 20 gauge guns should be open for Mearns’ and a little tighter for Gambel’s and Scalies.
 I use SK/IC for Mearns’ and IC/MOD for Gambel’s and Scalies.